corupta/cmpe462-machine-learning-assignments/assignment2/Readme.md

 >
 P(non-mammals | GiveBirth=yes, CanFly=no, LiveInWater=yes, HaveLegs=no)
 ```
-Thus, we would guess that "test" belongs to "mammals" class.
+Thus, I would guess that "test" belongs to "mammals" class.